The Best Bike Lock for Every Scenario

 The Ottolock Cinch is one of my favorite locks and the one I use most frequently now.
 It weighs only half a pound and coils nicely into a three-inch diameter package that easily fits in a backpack.
 The lock uses one-inch wide bands of Kevlar and steel to prevent cuts and features a metal combination lock.
 While it can be snipped with bolt cutters, it takes a while.
 I wouldn’t use this as my main lock in New York City, but if you live in a fairly safe area and want good protection without carrying around a U-lock, the Cinch lock is a great option.

-Best Bike Lock For Low-Crime Areas: Hiplok Z Lock Combo
+Best Last Resort Bike Lock: Hiplok Z Lock Combo

 This minimalist lock acts like a big zip-tie, locking in place with a three-digit combination.
 The tie has a steel core sheathed in plastic that offers only the bare minimum of security.
 I used this lock mostly while living in a small town in Colorado, where theft was nonexistent but I still wanted a little security.
 Think of the Z Lock as a peace-of-mind option for areas where you probably don’t need to lock your bike at all.